weeitb/HPCWordCloud/readme.txt

             sequential/ Code for running word count sequentially. src/Main.c Sequential source code entry point.
 Timing is performed here.
-                      run-sequential.bash Bash file for submitting sequential job to lsf on Discovery Cluster.
+                      run-sequential.bash Bash file for submitting sequential
+		                          job to lsf on Discovery Cluster.
                       run-results/ Output files of runs performed for sequential timing measurements.
                       Makefile Build script for building sequential configuration of word counting.
              resources/ Sample text to parse.
                       bibleChapters/ Text files for measuring run-time.
-            openmp/ source code related to hashmap implementation. src/ C Source files for openmp utility functions that use the parallel hashmap code.
-Includes Main.c which is the parallel entry point to the algorithm that contains timing calculations.
+            openmp/ source code related to hashmap implementation. src/ C Source files for openmp utility functions that use the openmp hashmap code.
+Includes Main.c which is the openmp entry point to the algorithm that contains timing calculations.
                   include/ C Header files for openmp utility functions test/ code for testing utility functions independently run-openmp.bash Bash file for submitting parallel job to lsf on Discovery Cluster.
                   run-results/ Output files of runs performed for parallel timing measurements.
                   Makefile build script for building openmp parallel configuration of word counting.
+            mpi/ source code related to hashmap implementation. src/ C Source files for openmp utility functions that use the parallel mpi hashmap code.
+Includes Main.c which is the mpi entry point to the algorithm that contains timing calculations.
+               include/ C Header files for openmp utility functions test/ code for testing utility functions independently run-mpi.bash Bash file for submitting parallel job to lsf on Discovery Cluster.
+               run-results/ Output files of runs performed for parallel timing measurements.
+               Makefile build script for building mpi parallel configuration of word counting.

 ----------------------------Running the source code-----------------------------
 SEQUENTIAL: